lordfeck/burnsrv_ts/util/testcfg/README.md

 * `ffmpeg` is installed on the local system.

 * SSH keys have been copied from the local to all remote systems.
 Passwordless SSH logins must be possible for the experiment to run SSH keys have been copied from the local to all remote systems.
-Passwordless SSH logins must be possible for the experiment to run0.
+Passwordless SSH logins must be possible for the experiment to run.

 * The user account specified in `stream.config` should have `sudo` permissions *without* the need for a password.